 Check out our guide on the coolest places to stay in Vienna for a more in-depth rundown of the city’s neighborhoods.

 Our Favorite Hostel – Wombats City Hostel Vienna – The Naschmarkt

 - Located right next to Naschmarkt, the city’s most famous and vibrant market

 - The rooms are clean and comfortable and there’s even an onsite bar and pool table

 - A great place to meet like-minded travelers

-Located in the trendy Wieden district, this hostel offers top-notch accommodation right in the heart of the city.
-It’s just a short walk from many of Vienna’s main attractions, with popular restaurants, cafe’s, and bars right on its doorstep.
+Located in the trendy Wieden district, this hostel offers top-notch affordable accommodation in central Vienna.
+It’s just a short walk from many of the city’s main attractions, with popular restaurants, cafe’s, and bars right on its doorstep.

 Our Favorite Airbnb – Unbeatable Home in Prime Location